-Upon entry into the model, each woman faces monthly transitions between health states that describe underlying true health, including HPV infection, precancer (i.e., CIN2 and CIN3), and invasive cancer (i.e., local, regional, and distant).
-CIN2 and CIN3 are modeled as nonsequential precancerous health states with distinct probabilities of regression to normal or progression to cancer, whereas CIN1 is interpreted as a microscopic manifestation of acute HPV infection and is therefore incorporated into the HPV-infected state.
+Upon entry into the model, each woman faces monthly transitions between health states that describe underlying true health, including HPV infection, precancer (i.e., CIN2, CIN3), and invasive cancer (i.e., local, regional, distant).
+CIN2 and CIN3 are modeled as non-sequential precancerous health states with distinct probabilities of regression to normal or progression to cancer, whereas CIN1 is interpreted as a microscopic manifestation of acute HPV infection and is therefore incorporated into the HPV-infected state.
 States are further stratified into oncogenic HPV types 16, 18, 31, 33, 45, 52, and 58, each considered separately; pooled other high-risk types; and pooled low-risk HPV types.
-Transition probabilities can vary by age, HPV type, duration of infection or lesion, and history of prior HPV infection and CIN treatment.
+Transition probabilities can vary by age, HPV type, duration of infection or lesion status, and a woman's history of prior HPV infection and CIN treatment.
 Cancer detection can occur through symptoms or screening.
-Each month, all women are subjected to rates of hysterectomy and all-cause mortality^{9,10} and excess mortality from cervical cancer.10
+Each month, all women are subjected to hysterectomy rates and background mortality, ^{8,9} as well as excess mortality from cervical cancer.
+10